parsecsv/parsecsv-for-php/README.md

 ![PHPUnit](https://github.com/parsecsv/parsecsv-for-php/actions/workflows/phpunit.yml/badge.svg)

 ParseCsv is an easy-to-use PHP class that reads and writes CSV data properly.
-It fully conforms to the specifications outlined on the on the [Wikipedia article][CSV] (and thus RFC 4180).
+It fully conforms to the specifications outlined on the [Wikipedia article][CSV] (and thus RFC 4180).
 It has many advanced features which help make your life easier when dealing with CSV data.